September 29-30, 2018

 What is this strange sound and what does it mean?

-To celebrate the annual elk rut and learn about the "wapiti," the Native American name for elk, Estes Park hosts the 17thAnnual Elk Fest in Bond Park and the surrounding area.
-The festival is free but for fees for the elk bugling contest and elk viewing bus tours.
+To celebrate the annual elk rut and learn about the "wapiti," the Native American name for elk, Estes Park hosts the annual Elk Fest in Bond Park.

 Vendors will display artwork, handmade elk-ivory jewelry, and will offer distinctive elk cuisine.
 Mountain men from around the country will gather at the Mountain Man Rendezvous to sell their wares and demonstrate their skills.